iccicci/next-json/README.md

 ## Not supported by design

 **NJSON** do not supports some `Object`s by design; when one of them is encountered during the serialization process `NJSON` tries to act as `JSON` does.
-Nonetheless they take part in the _repeated referrence algorithm_ anyway.
+Nonetheless they take part in the _repeated references algorithm_ anyway.
 Follow the details.

 ### ArrayBuffer